BYU-AUVSI/a6000_ros/README.md

 The `install-deps.sh` script in the root of the repository will install a verified working release of libgphoto2.
 It should work on ARM or x86 linux Ubuntu 16.04.
 (Currently untested on other versions).

+- [easyExif](https://github.com/mayanklahiri/easyexif) Is used to retrieve focal length and basic timing information on images before they're published on the image topic.
+This dependency is small enough and the license liberal enough that its two source files are copied into this driver code.
+No additional configuration necessary.

 ## Setup

 Configure your a6000 in 'PC Remote' mode by navigating: `Menu -> Suitcase tab on top right -> Page 4 -> USB Connection -> PC Remote`.